Wreckstation/iConsultancy/User TestCase Documentation.md

 |3 | Check `Next Date` filter for Deal's with `Overdue` Tasks| 1.
 Click Drop Down for `Next Date` and select `Overdue` <br/> 2.
 Press `Get .CSV Report` to output a .CSV report| Should generate a CSV report for the 1 Deal, H4U Vending Machines, which is the only Deal that has an overdue task | As Expected| Pass|
 |4| Check `Next Date` filter for Deal's with `No Tasks` Tasks| 1.
 Click Drop Down for `Next Date` and select `No Tasks` <br/> 2.
 Press `Get .CSV Report` to output a .CSV report| Should generate a CSV report for 12 Deals that have `No Tasks` | As Expected| Pass|

+For Test Case 1, where it tests for the `Next Date` filter for Deal's with `Upcoming` tasks, we believe this test failed due to failure to create dummy data that had `Upcoming` tasks.

 #### Scheduled for Specified Contact & Scheduled for Specified Deal Stage
 | Tast Case | Test Case Scenario   | Test Steps      | Test Data      |Expected Result | Actual Result | Pass/Fail|
 |----------|---------------------|-----------------|--------------|--------------|-------------|--------|